-Permanent disability payments compensate an injured worker for the permanent effects of a work injury or occupation illness.
+In the Nevada workers’ compensation system, permanent disability refers to payments to an injured worker for the long-term effects of a work injury or occupational illness.
 The permanent disability percentage and dollar value is determined by the type of injury and by a doctor’s evaluation.

 Permanent disability can be partial or total.

 - Means the injured worker can work but has permanent limitations

 - is based on the American Medical Association’s Guides to the Evaluation of Permanent Impairment, Fifth Edition.

 - is paid monthly based on the percentage of injury and an injured worker’s average monthly salary